 ‘But as far as I could see he still wants to marry me?’

 ‘Perhaps.
 There is something missing in his grand plan.
 He needs access to the rich eastern trade, he needs access to the Mediterranean.
-It just takes too long to sail round southern Spain.
+It just takes too long to sail around southern Spain and there is always the issue of Moorish pirates.
 He has started to apply his plan.
 He has concentrated on getting control of the Garonne.
 He is building a lighthouse at its mouth.
 He is investigating Arcachon as an alternative port to Bordeaux.
 He has started negotiations with Toulouse.’

 ‘And the something which is missing?’ asked Ximene, though she knew the answer.